 - What I have to remember is … .

-If you have any questions about the wo-words or if you feel like you didn’t quite understand something of today…I mean… it was quite a bit of theory after all… so, if you have doubt, please please go ahead and ask.
+If you have any questions about the wo-words or if you feel like you didn’t quite understand something from today…I mean… it was quite a bit of theory after all… so, if you have doubt, please please go ahead and ask.
 And of course if you want to try some examples or if you just want to troll you’re welcome too :)

 I hope you liked it and see you next time.